 The steps being taken because of the opioid crisis have somewhat cut down on Vicodin abuse and addiction, but it remains a serious problem.
-Detox and rehab is needed for anyone who wants to recover, but many people do not realize how important treatment is.
-This drug is highly addictive, and in some parts of the United States, it is still being widely prescribed.
+Detox and rehab are needed for most people who want to recover, but many people do not realize how important treatment is.
+Vicodin is highly addictive, and in some parts of the United States, it is still being widely prescribed.

 Vicodin is a combination of hydrocodone and acetaminophen.
 It is an opioid painkiller that is often prescribed following surgical procedures.
 Doctors also prescribe it to treat moderate to severe pain.

-Vicodin is sold under a number of street names, such as:
+Vicodin is illicitly sold under a number of street names, such as:

 When people abuse Vicodin, they typically start by increasing their dose.
 Eventually, as the addiction takes hold, they may use it along with other drugs or alcohol.
 The pills can also be crushed and snorted or mixed with a liquid and injected.